 Check Air Initials

 A07 Operable Windows

 This project is designed to meet the parts selected below:

 Part 1: Provide Operable Windows

+All Spaces:

 The following requirement is met:

-- a.
-Project meets one of the below: - 1.
-At least 75% of the regularly occupied spaces have operable windows that provide access to outdoor air. - 2.
-For each floor, the openable window area is at least 4% of the net occupiable floor area.
+a.
+Project meets one of the below:

+1. At least 75% of the regularly occupied spaces have operable windows that provide access to o utdoor air.

+2. For each floor, the openable window area is at least 4% the area of the occupiable space.

 A09 Pollution Infiltration Management

+This project is designed to meet the parts selected below: